tevissaur/trials-and-tribulations/README.md

 - Save your results to compare how you did at the end of the quiz!
 - The quiz is timed, so be mindful!
 It pauses until you click "Next Question"
 - It tracks your current score, and lets you know how many points each question is worth

+## Future Features

+- Redesigning the code to use jQuery